google-github-actions/deploy-cloud-functions/README.md

 - `region`: (Optional) [Region](https://cloud.google.com/functions/docs/locations) in which the function should be deployed.
 Defaults to `us-central1`.

-- `env_vars`: (Optional) List of key-value pairs to set as environment variables in the format:
+- `env_vars`: (Optional) List of key-value pairs to set as environment variables in the format: `KEY1=VALUE1,KEY2=VALUE2`.
-  `KEY1=VALUE1,KEY2=VALUE2`.
 All existing environment variables will be removed, even if this parameter is not passed.

 - `env_vars_file`: (Optional) Path to a local YAML file with definitions for all environment variables.
 An example env_vars_file can be found [here](tests/env-var-files/test.good.yaml).
-Only one of env_vars or env_vars_file can be specified.
+All existing environment variables will be removed, even if this parameter is not passed.
+If `env_vars` is also given, values in `env_vars` take precendence over these values.

-- `labels`: (Optional) List of key-value pairs to set as function labels in the form label1=VALUE1,label2=VALUE2.
+- `labels`: (Optional) List of key-value pairs to set as function labels in the form `label1=VALUE1,label2=VALUE2`.
+All existing labels will be removed, even if this parameter is not passed.

 - `source_dir`: (Optional) Source directory for the function.
 Defaults to current directory.

 - `project_id`: (Optional) ID of the Google Cloud project.
-If provided, this will override the project configured by gcloud.
+If provided, this will override the project configured in the environment.

 - `description`: (Optional) Description for the Cloud Function.

-- `vpc_connector`: (Optional) The VPC Access connector that the function can connect to..
+- `vpc_connector`: (Optional) The VPC Access connector that the function can connect to.

 - `vpc_connector_egress_settings`: (Optional) The egress settings for the connector, controlling what traffic is diverted through it.

 - `ingress_settings`: (Optional) The ingress settings for the function, controlling what traffic can reach it.

-- `secret_environment_variables`: (Optional) List of key-value pairs to set as environment variables at runtime of the format "KEY1=SECRET_VERSION_REF" where SECRET_VERSION_REF is a full resource name of a Google Secret Manager secret of the format "projects/p/secrets/s/versions/v".
+- `secret_environment_variables`: (Optional) List of key-value pairs to set as environment variables at runtime of the format `KEY1=SECRET_VERSION_REF` where `SECRET_VERSION_REF` is a full resource name of a Google Secret Manager secret of the format "projects/p/secrets/s/versions/v".
 If the project is omitted, it will be inferred from the Cloud Function project ID.
 If the version is omitted, it will default to "latest".